Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 South Bay Forward Statement on January 22nd Metro Board Vote

 We did not expect nor anticipate the selection of Hawthorne Blvd as the approved route.
+In 2024, the Board unanimously selected Hybrid ROW as the Locally-Preferred Alternative at DEIR certification.
 Just six days before the board meeting, a surprise motion by Supervisor Mitchell, Mayor Sandoval, Ms. Dupont-Walker (and later Mayor James Butts) revived the Hawthorne Option.
 It would change the route from the Hybrid Locally Preferred Alternative (LPA) on the existing rail corridor owned by Metro to Hawthorne Blvd, a busy 8-lane highway, requiring businesses to close for construction and permanently seizing properties through eminent domain.

 This 11th hour motion was highly irregular: It skipped Planning and Programming Committee.
 It did not include public outreach to cities, stakeholders, and businesses that would be affected on Hawthorne Blvd.
 It overrode four decades of study, staff recommendation, and public investment in the rail corridor.
 It will add 5-10 years of environmental review and complex regulatory hurdles which could still jeopardize the extension as a whole.
 We did what we could to respond within the narrow time frame but were unable to get equal time with the Metro Board Members or affected communities.
 In the end, the Board approved the Hawthorne Blvd route.